alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 !!! info "Why does this pattern matter?"

-    In recent years, many tools for improving and supporting the trustworthy and responsible development of digital mental health technologies have been proposed.
+    In recent years, many tools for improving and supporting the trustworthy and responsible development of DMHTs have been proposed.
 One key advancement is the [Digital Technology Assessment Criteria for Health and Social Care](https://transform.england.nhs.uk/key-tools-and-info/digital-technology-assessment-criteria-dtac/) (DTAC).
 This form provides guidance on assessing four technical components (in addition to a contextual component):

     1. Clinical safety
     2. Data protection
     3. Technical security
     4. Interoperability criteria

     While the DTAC is intended to supplement existing regulatory guidance, as well as sitting alongside current and developing legislation or compliance duties (e.g. [MHRA medical device registration](https://www.gov.uk/guidance/regulating-medical-devices-in-the-uk), [Equality Act 2010](https://www.legislation.gov.uk/ukpga/2010/15/contents), NICE's [Evidential Standards Framework](https://www.nice.org.uk/about/what-we-do/our-programmes/evidence-standards-framework-for-digital-health-technologies)), there is (at present) nothing in the DTAC about broader ethical issues such as the fair distribution of risk and benefits, or the requirement of explainable outcomes to support informed decision-making.
-As such, tools such as the DTAC serve a valuable but limited role in the assessment of fair digital mental health technologies.
+As such, tools such as the DTAC serve a valuable but limited role in the assessment of fair DMHTs.

     In the last few years, however, many public authorities across the UK have released statements and policies calling for greater health equity.
 For instance, in October 2020, NHS England released their '[Advancing mental health equalities](https://www.england.nhs.uk/publication/advancing-mental-health-equalities-strategy/)' strategy, which also fed into a recent consultation on the [Mental health and wellbeing plan](https://www.gov.uk/government/consultations/mental-health-and-wellbeing-plan-discussion-paper-and-call-for-evidence/mental-health-and-wellbeing-plan-discussion-paper) by the Department for Health and Social Care.